spacebarchat/docs/docs/setup/server/database.md

 (or through `npm run sync:db`).

-However, if you plan to run an instance with any sort of demand, you'd best set up a more Proper™ database such as MariaDB or PostgreSQL, which are both popular choices within the community.
+However, if you plan to run an instance with any sort of demand, you'd best set up a more Proper™ database such as PostgreSQL, which is a popular choice within the community, and recommended by the maintainers.

 We won't go into the setup of these servers here, given the scope of our documentation, but to configure {{ project.name }} to use your shiny new database, simply set the `DATABASE` [environment variable](configuration/env.md)